 - Protein helps build and repair muscles and cartilage.

-Go for semi-skimmed or skimmed milk and plain or low-fat yogurt over the full-fat ones to avoid gaining weight.
+Go for semi-skimmed or skimmed milk and plain or low-fat yogurt over the full-fat ones to avoid weight gain.

 5. Stock Up on Honey